The Silent Threat of Wisdom Teeth: How Infections Start and What to Do

 I’m Dr. Billy Laun, and I’m proud to serve the Southern Illinois community.
 Growing up on a farm in Nebraska, I learned the importance of hard work and integrity, which I bring to every patient interaction.

-After earning my dental and surgical degrees, I completed my residency in oral and maxillofacial surgery at the University of Buffalo.
+After earning my Doctor of Dental Surgery degree from the University of Nebraska’s College of Dentistry, I completed my residency in oral and maxillofacial surgery at the University of Buffalo.

 In 2019, I took over Dr. Gustave’s practice and founded Oral & Maxillofacial Surgery of Carbondale.

-I specialize in procedures like wisdom tooth removal, dental implants, and cosmetic facial surgery, always prioritizing patient care and staying up-to-date with the latest advancements.
+I specialize in procedures like wisdom tooth removal, dental implants, bone grafting and cosmetic facial surgery, always prioritizing patient care and staying up-to-date with the latest advancements.

 If you’re seeking personalized, top-tier care, I’d be honored to help you achieve your best health and smile.